Machala (song)

 However, shortly after the success of the song, the two artistes Carter Efe and Beri Tiga began war of words over the ownership of the song.
 In August 2022, the song was removed from Apple and Spotify streaming apps.

+Controversy

+Shortly after the mainstream success of the song, the two artistes, Carter Efe and Beri Tiga began war of words over the very ownership of the song.
+In August 2022, the song was removed from Apple and Spotify streaming apps.